 $$$ – Grand Hotel Toplice

 The elegant and very much luxury option for those who want to indulge a bit while in Bled.
 There are saunas, thermal pools at your disposal.
-The majority of the rooms offer an
+The majority of the rooms offer an amazing view of the lake as well from your own balcony.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.